Tripp808/alu-machine_learning/README.md

 # alu-machine_learning

-This repository contains projects and implementations in mathematics, machine learning pipelines, and supervised learning, with upcoming additions in unsupervised learning.
+This repository contains projects and implementations in mathematics, machine learning pipelines, supervised learning, and unsupervised learning.

 ## Contents